david-kamensky/tIGAr/README.md

 export PYTHONPATH=/path/to/repository/:$PYTHONPATH
 ```
 to your `~/.bashrc` file (and `source`-ing it).
 To (optionally) build the API documentation, change directory to `docs` and type `make html`.
 The main documentation will then be in `./_build/html/index.html`, which can be opened with a web browser.

+### Common installation issues
+* `petsc4py.PETSc.Mat object has no attribute PtAP`: This is due to an old version of `petsc4py`.
+Try installing the latest version via `pip3`.
+* `ImportError: No module named dolfin`: This occurs when attempting to use `python` rather than `python3`.
+FEniCS 2018.1 and newer no longer support Python 2.
+* Errors due to old versions of FEniCS: Run `dolfin-version` in a terminal to check your version of FEniCS.
+Note in particular that Ubuntu PPAs for FEniCS 2018.1 are only maintained for Ubuntu 18.04 (Bionic Beaver) or more recent.
+On Ubuntu 16.04 (Xenial Xerus), you will end up with version 2017.2 when installing via the package manger.